Heaven Knows, Mr. Allison

-Heaven Knows, Mr. Allison is a 1957 American CinemaScope war film directed by John Huston.
-It stars Deborah Kerr as Irish nun Sister Angela and Robert Mitchum as U.S. Marine Corporal Allison, both stranded on a Japanese-occupied island in the Pacific Ocean during World War II.

-The film was adapted by John Huston and John Lee Mahin from the 1952 novel by Charles Shaw and was directed by Huston.
+Heaven Knows, Mr. Allison is a 1957 American CinemaScope war film released by Twentieth Century-Fox starring Deborah Kerr as an Irish nun and Robert Mitchum as a U.S. Marine, both stranded on a Japanese-occupied island in the Pacific Ocean during World War II.
+Directed by John Huston, it was adapted by Huston and John Lee Mahin from the 1952 novel by Charles Shaw.
 It was nominated for Academy Awards for Best Actress in a Leading Role (Deborah Kerr) and Best Writing, Screenplay Based on Material from Another Medium.

-The movie was filmed on the islands of Trinidad and Tobago in what was then the British West Indies.
+The movie was filmed in Trinidad and Tobago in what was then the British West Indies.
 Producer Eugene Frenke later filmed The Nun and the Sergeant, a low-budget variation on the story, (1962), starring his wife Anna Sten.

 Plot

 In the South Pacific in 1944, U.S. Marine Corporal Allison and his reconnaissance party are disembarking from a U.S. Navy submarine when they are discovered and fired upon by the Imperial Japanese Army (IJA).
 The submarine's captain is forced to dive and leave the scouting team behind.
 Allison reaches a rubber raft and, after days adrift, reaches an island.
-He finds an abandoned settlement and a chapel with one occupant: Sister Angela, a novice Irish nun who has not yet taken her final vows.
+He finds an abandoned settlement, and locates its sole inhabitant, novice Irish nun Sister Angela, in its chapel.
 She has been on the island for only four days, having come with an elderly priest to evacuate another clergyman only to find that the Japanese had arrived first.
 The frightened natives who had brought them to the island left the pair without warning, and the priest died soon after.